 Which hybrid cars are exempt from the London congestion charge and other clean air zone charges?

-Currently, plug-in hybrids are exempt from the congestion charge.
-But as of 25 October, only pure electric cars will be allowed to enter the congestion zone for free.
+As of 25 October 2021, only pure electric cars will be allowed to enter the congestion zone for free.

 In the Ultra Low Emissions Zone, all electric and hybrid vehicles are exempt.